Testing: SFS Oral Proficiency, Placement, Native Speaker

 4. Once you have read the instructions, you will find the link for the test at the bottom of the page.

 5. After you submit the last page of the test you will get a point grade.
 You can always see this result by clicking on “Grades” in the left menu.
-When done with the test MAKE SURE you go back to the home page and click on the link at the bottom of the page: find out here where to register (Links to an external site) (new window).

 • Make sure that you have a reliable Internet connection.
 Set aside ample quiet time before you begin the exam so that you can complete it in one sitting; you will not be able to stop and restart once the exam has launched.